materialsmodellinggroup/materialsmodellinggroup/README.md

-This repository hosts the website of Materials Modelling Group at Indian Institute of Science, Bangalore, India.
+This repository hosts the website of Materials Modelling Group at Indian Institute of Science, Bengaluru, India.